dougpark/64zbit.com_pelican/content/Paste Image.md

 Summary: Allows you to paste images into md documents in VS Code

 ## VS Code Plugin
 Paste Image is a VS Code plugin that allows you to paste images into md documents.
-It's currently on versoin 1.0.4 with over 226,000 downloads.
+It's currently on version 1.0.4 with over 226,000 downloads.

 The developer website is found at [GitHub](https://github.com/mushanshitiancai/vscode-paste-image)